libmanuk/Spokedb-O/README.md

 This theme is based on the <a href="https://kentuckoralhistory.org" target="_blank">SPOKEdb oral history database</a> at the <a href="http://nunncenter.org/"  target="_blank">Louie B. Nunn Center for Oral History</a> at the <a href="https://www.uky.edu" target="_blank">University of Kentucky</a>.

+This theme is used with Dublin Core metadata and the Omeka Oral History Item Type.
+Three additional fields are required.
+These need be added to the Omeka Oral History Item Type and are described below.

+* OHMS Object

+* OHMS Object Text

+* Interview Keyword

 This theme is intended for use with the following Omeka OHMS plugins:

 * <a href="https://github.com/libmanuk/OHMSObject" target="_blank">OHMSObject</a>